 The EAB20 also has a small in-ground profile compared to the EAB60 making it great for installation into areas where pre-existing services may exist at lower depths.

-The first of the Energy Absorbing bollard range was specially designed for use at roadsides.
-Typical locations they can be found at:
+The EAB60 was the first of the Energy Absorbing Bollard range and was specially designed for use at roadsides.
+Typical locations they can be found at include:

 - Traffic lights

 EAB’s can also be found in many other zones where pedestrians are exposed to live road traffic.

 Where do Energy Absorbing Bollards get used?

 - Outdoor Dining Areas – ie Restaurants and Cafes

 - Shopping Centres and Retail Shop windows

 - Bus Shelters